Non-Hermitian adiabatic transport in spaces of exceptional points: Abstract

 \section{Abstract}

-We consider adiabatic transport {\em within} the space of non-Hermitian Hamiltonians that are equivalent to a single $n\times n$ Jordan block, with $T=1/\varepsilon\to\infty$ as the time-scale of the transport around a closed path (a loop).
-We show that, for a certain class of loops and a choice of initial state, the complex phase acquired is $\varepsilon^{-1}$ times an expansion in powers of $\varepsilon^{1/n}$ (a Puiseux expansion).
-The exponential of the term of $n$th order (equivalent to the ``geometric'' or Berry phase modulo $2\pi$), which is thus independent of $\varepsilon$ as $\varepsilon\to0$, depends only on the homotopy class of the loop and is an integer power of $e^{2\pi i/n}$.
-One of the conditions for these results is that the state being transported is, for all points on the loop, that of slowest decay.
+We consider the space of $n \times n$ non-Hermitian Hamiltonians ($n=2$, $3$, \ldots) that are equivalent to a single $n\times n$ Jordan block.
+We focus on adiabatic transport around a closed path (i.e.\ a loop) {\em within} this space, in the limit as the time-scale $T=1/\varepsilon$ taken to traverse the loop tends to infinity.
+We show that, for a certain class of loops and a choice of initial state, the state returns to itself and acquires a complex phase that is $\varepsilon^{-1}$ times an expansion in powers of $\varepsilon^{1/n}$.
+The exponential of the term of $n$th order (which is equivalent to the ``geometric'' or Berry phase modulo $2\pi$), is thus independent of $\varepsilon$ as $\varepsilon\to0$; it depends only on the homotopy class of the loop and is an integer power of $e^{2\pi i/n}$.
+One of the conditions under which these results hold is that the state being transported is, for all points on the loop, that of slowest decay.